novak-99/ex/docs/source/Tutorials/Complex.rst

 The complex class is the basis behind cpplex as it defines its complex data type.

-Let's begin by importing the correct header file and creating a complex object:
+Let's begin by importing the correct header file to create a complex object:

 .. code-block:: cpp